j4y/developerportal/pages/platforms/ios.md

 - (id)initWithDelegate:(id <AFDXDetectorDelegate>)delegate usingFile:(NSString *)path;
 ```

-This initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate protocol</code>, as well as a path to a video file (with an extension of .mp4 or .m4v) on the device.
+This initialization method also takes a reference to an object which adheres to the <code>AFDXDetectorDelegate</code> protocol, as well as a path to a video file (with an extension of .mp4 or .m4v) on the device.
 The maximum number of faces detected is set to 1.
 If you want to override this default, use this initializer:

 ```